 The Spelling Card Trick

 This trick is a variation of the key card trick I was talking about earlier.
 It’s usually taught in most beginner card magic books.
-You end up spelling to the spectators card after looking through the deck and either pretending to show them its still there, or pretending that you can’t find it.
+You end up spelling to the spectator’s card after looking through the deck and either pretending to show them it’s still there or pretending that you can’t find it.
+(It’s basically a simple key card trick.
+I have a better spelling trick coming up in the next section)

 Learn The Spelling Card Trick